C3n7ral051nt4g3ncy/C3n7ral051nt4g3ncy/README.md

      🥉3rd Place in the Stranger Case OSINT CTF on the Team 呪術廻戦 (JuJutsu Kaisen).
-      CTF organised by Esna Bretagne & Esn'Hack, with parterships with the DGA (French Gov Defence procurement and technology agency), Airbus
+      CTF organised by Esna Bretagne & Esn'Hack, with parterships with the DGA- Direction Générale de l'Armement (French Gov Defence procurement and technology agency), Airbus
       Cybersecurity, Apixit, Diateam.